CPL Jeffrey Argrave

 Project Completed on March 23, 2013

-Army Corporal Jeffrey Argrave was on his first deployment when he became paralyzed after sustaining major injuries to his spinal column from shrapnel through the neck and a C5 vertebrae fracture during a rocket propelled grenade (RPG) attack followed by an ambush in Kandahar Province, Afghanistan on May 30, 2010.
+On May 30, 2010, Army Corporal Jeffrey Argrave was on his first deployment when he became paralyzed after sustaining major injuries to his spinal column from shrapnel through the neck and a C5 vertebrae fracture during a rocket-propelled grenade (RPG) attack followed by an ambush in Kandahar Province, Afghanistan.

 While relieving a team on duty in a guard tower, CPL Argrave was receiving his back brief when an RPG hit the tower.
 Recovering from the concussion, CPL Argrave began returning fire at the five insurgents who initiated a fierce attack.
 Suddenly dazed, Jeff realized he had been hit when he saw blood on the floor of the tower.
 Unable to move, he depended on his teammates for his evacuation from the tower and into the care of the medic.